 On the Unequal Inequality of Poor Communities

-Communities differ in important ways in their needs, capacities, and circumstances.
-Because central governments are not able to discern these differences fully, they seek to achieve their policy objectives by relying on decentralized mechanisms that use local information.
-Household and individual characteristics within communities can also vary substantially.
-A growing body of theoretical literature suggests that inequality within communities can influence policy outcomes in ways that are either harmful or helpful, depending on the circumstances.
-Until recently, empirical investigations into the impact of inequality have been held back by a lack of systematic evidence on community-level inequality.
-This study uses household survey and population census data to estimate per capita consumption inequality within communities in three developing economies.
-It finds that communities vary markedly in their degree of inequality.
-It also shows that there should be no presumption that inequality is less severe in poor communities.
-The kind of community-level inequality estimates generated here can be used in designing and evaluating decentralized antipoverty programs.
+Important differences exist between communities with respect to their needs, capacities, and circumstances.
+As central governments are not able to discern these differences fully, they seek to achieve their policy objectives by relying on decentralized mechanisms that use local information.
+However, household and individual characteristics within communities can also vary substantially.
+A growing theoretical literature suggests that inequality within communities can influence policy outcomes, and that this influence could be harmful or helpful, depending on the circumstances.
+Empirical investigations into the impact of inequality have, to date, largely been held back by a lack of systematic evidence on community-level inequality.
+The authors use household survey and population census data to estimate per capita consumption inequality within communities in three developing countries: Ecuador, Madagascar, and Mozambique.
+Communities are found to vary markedly from one another in terms of the degree of inequality they exhibit.
+The authors also show that there should be no presumption that inequality is less severe in poor communities.
+They argue that the kind of community-level inequality estimates generated in this paper can be used in designing and evaluating decentralized antipoverty programs.